 Best practices for computer encryption

 Before enabling encryption on your computer, back up your data files and create an image backup, which is a replica of all the contents of your disk.
 You should also ensure that you have the operating system's installation media and create an emergency boot disk on removable media.

 Going forward, back up your computer regularly.
 An encrypted disk that crashes or becomes corrupt can result in files being lost forever.
 If you have a current backup, you can be up and running fairly quickly.

 When creating a passcode or PIN, use random numbers and letters, and memorize it.
 The longer and more complex, the better, but not so complex that you can't remember it.
 Consider putting two phrases together, like short verses from two songs you like.
 Use only the first letter of each word, and substitute some characters, such as a zero for an O and a 3 or pound sign (#) for an E. Use mixed capitalization as well.
-More tips for creating a strong password can be found in this Business News Daily article.
+For more tips on this subject, see our article on how to create a strong password.

 Keep a written copy of your PIN or passcode and your encryption key (if separate) in a safe place, in case you forget them.
 If you enable full-disk encryption and forget your passcode, you won't be able to access your computer, and neither can anyone else, including IT personnel or even a data recovery service, Siegrist said.

 If you use Wi-Fi, use Wi-Fi Protected Access 2 (WPA2), which is a form of encryption for protecting wireless connections.
 Don't use Wired Equivalent Privacy (WEP), which isn't safe under any circumstances.

 Finally, install a virtual private network (VPN) to access the office network from a laptop or other mobile device when working remotely.
 A VPN creates a secure tunnel over the internet, encrypting all data that you send and receive during that session.
 For more information on VPNs, see our guide on the best VPN services for your business.